pwyq/blog/_posts/2018-02-03-Arch-Linux-Install.md

 ### Everything works out of box
 My installation was really smooth, thanks to above authors' hard work on their posts.
-I want to thank Thinkpad as well, since it doesn't require me to spend extra time to configure hardware ^_^
+I'd like to thank Thinkpad as well, since it doesn't require extra time to configure hardware ^_^

 My arch-linux configurations: